 - June 2021: All mobile apps must be accessible.

 However, if you haven't given much consideration to accessibility so far, I'd strongly recommend making sure any new website project has a solid process for testing.
-Also, Sept 2020 is only 2 years away.
+Also, September is not far away.
 How long would it take to find the current issues across your websites, fix them, and then create accessibility statements?

 What is covered